Marvin redesign

 Marvin, a startup under Harvard Innovation Labs, was founded to reimagine the one-size-fits-all approach to telemental health care.
 After (5) 1:1 interviews with target customers, a competitive review, and a literature review I was able to identify best practices and peer-reviewed research on guidance for the subject area.

-In collaboration with a PM, I redesigned the complete patient journey, aligning to business goals, tech requirements and user needs.
+In collaboration with a PM, I redesigned the complete patient journey to drive engagement and improve patient experiences.

 Problem